Riverdale Boys Lacrosse

 The Riverdale Boys Lacrosse program is a varsity-only team in Fort Myers (Lee County), Florida.
 As of August 2018, we plan to field 25 players with a small development team.
 Development players are non-varsity and non-sub-varsity.

-Assistant Coach Josh Lavy played under Coach Williamson at Estero HS and made the move to Riverdale in 2016.
+Assistant Coach Josh Lavy played under Coach Williamson at Estero HS, was a scholarshipped player at Utica College in New York, and made the move to Riverdale in 2016.
 This will be his fourth year assisting at Riverdale.

 Program Coordinator Beverly Spinosa will be back helping organize the boys from her position inside Riverdale High School.
 She will be the in-school point of contact and her room will be the location to get information and pickup/drop off items during the school day.

 Game Announcer Steve Spinosa will be back behind the microphone calling out game stats and goals!
 He is the voice of RHS’s varsity football team and the Junior Everblades at Germain Arena.

 Riverdale Lacrosse Program Phases